Fortyseven/ToneDef-Web/README.md

-> 🚨 This application is still in actively development and maybe missing features.
+> 🚨 This application is still in active development and may be missing features.
 Check back soon!

 # ToneDef (HTML5)